What’s a lifetime mortgage?

 - It could affect your tax position and the welfare benefits you’re entitled to

-- There are no monthly repayments to make.
-You'll be building up interest on the amount you borrowed, and any interest that was already added – it's known as compound interest, and it can mount up quickly
+- You'll be building up interest on the amount you borrowed, and any interest that was already added – it's known as compound interest, and it can mount up quickly

 - It's designed to last for the rest of your lifetime – or until you need long-term care.
 You can end the loan sooner, but you might need to pay an early repayment charge